 Therefore, the entire process of transferring $1,000,000 to Wells Fargo and then retransferring $1,000,000 from Wells Fargo to the trading platform would net me a handsome $20,500 in free money!

 If you know of any even better online brokerage introductory rewards program, please share.
 Don't fall too much for bank loyalty.

 The process of transferring funds to get sign-up rewards is very similar to signing up for new rewards credit cards to take advantage of bonus rewards.

-For example, if you sign up for the Capital One Quicksilver Rewards Credit Card, you’ll earn 1.5% cash back on unlimited spending, 0% APR for the first 15 months, plus a one-time $200 cash bonus if you spend just $500 on purchases within the first three months of signing up.
+For example, if you sign up for the Capital One Quicksilver Rewards Credit Card, you could earn cash back on unlimited spending plus a one-time cash bonus if you meet the promotion's minimum spending requirement on purchases within the first three months of signing up.